7 Planets Align on February 28, 2025: How to See the “Great Planet Parade”

 Planetary Alignment 2025: Conclusion

 Planetary alignment is a term used in astronomy to describe the event when several planets gather in a small sky area.
-This event may also be colloquially called a “planetary parade.”
-A planetary alignment of six planets is taking place at the end of January, 2025; the next alignment of seven planets will take place on February 28, 2025.
+This event may also be colloquially called a "planetary parade."
+A planetary alignment of seven planets (the "great" alignment) will take place around February 28, 2025.
 The planets will be visible just after sunset.
-Download a free stargazing app Sky Tonight to help you spot them all!
+Download a free stargazing app Star Walk 2 to help you spot them all!